State Education Agency (SEA) Dyslexia LegislationHas Legislation?No

 Hawaii does not require screening.

 Previous legislation established a committee to investigate support for students with dyslexia in Hawaii.
-Read more in this report.
+See the report on findings.
 However, the law does not require screening, and the Hawaiian Department of Education does not address dyslexia screening on its webpage.

 Hawaii does not have pre-service legislation related to dyslexia.